unboundsecurity/blockchain-crypto-mpc/build.md

 1. The python library can then be used with *mpc_crypto.py*.

 See *mpc_demo.py* for an actual implementation of client server communication executing different operations.

+## Troubleshooting

+JNI Error:

+`fatal error: jni.h: No such file or directory`

+If you receive this error, then you need to define the JAVA_HOME environment variable.
+It is used in the [makefile](https://github.com/unbound-tech/blockchain-crypto-mpc/blob/master/makefile).